 Articles

-How to get a second bite at the cherry at the breakdown Posted over 1 year ago
+How to get a second bite at the cherry at the breakdown Posted almost 2 years ago

 Roll the clock back to March 2020, and referees were offered some important new guidelines for their officiating at the breakdown.
 Such guidelines, designed to clarify refereeing priorities and key ‘triggers’ for penalty decisions without changing the law itself, have become increasingly important in the modern game: